 In compliance with Section 19 of the Investment Company Act of 1940, as amended, a notice would be provided for any distribution that does not consist solely of income.
 The notice would be for informational purposes and not for tax reporting purposes, and would disclose, among other things, estimated portions of the distribution, if any, consisting of net investment income, capital gains and return of capital.
 The final determination of the source and tax characteristics of all distributions paid in 2021 will be made after the end of the year.

 The Fund is subject to federal income tax on its taxable income, unlike most investment companies.
 Any taxes paid by the Fund will reduce the amount available to pay distributions to stockholders, and therefore investors in the Fund will likely receive lower distributions than if they invested directly in MLPs.

 About Neuberger Berman

 Neuberger Berman, founded in 1939, is a private, independent, employee-owned investment manager.
 The firm manages a range of strategies—including equity, fixed income, quantitative and multi-asset class, private equity, real estate and hedge funds—on behalf of institutions, advisors and individual investors globally.
-With offices in 24 countries, Neuberger Berman’s diverse team has 2,300 professionals.
-For six consecutive years, the company has been named first or second in Pensions & Investments Best Places to Work in Money Management survey (among those with 1,000 employees or more).
-The firm was awarded an A+ in every category in the latest 2019 PRI report for our approach to ESG integration across asset classes.
-The firm manages $330 billion in client assets as of March 31, 2020.
+With offices in 25 countries, Neuberger Berman’s diverse team has over 2,300 professionals.
+For seven consecutive years, the company has been named first or second in Pensions & Investments Best Places to Work in Money Management survey (among those with 1,000 employees or more).
+In 2020, the PRI named Neuberger Berman a Leader, a designation awarded to fewer than 1% of investment firms for excellence in Environmental, Social and Governance (ESG) practices.
+The PRI also awarded Neuberger Berman an A+ in every eligible category for our approach to ESG integration across asset classes.
+The firm manages $429 billion in client assets as of March 31, 2021.
 For more information, please visit our website at www.nb.com.